Dealing With a Murdered Family Member or Loved One

 According to Statistica, in 2018 over 13,000 individuals were victims of murder in the United States.
 This staggering statistic has left behind thousands of grieving homicide survivors coping with the death of a loved one.
 Here we’ll go over the types of emotions you can expect to have and ways to cope with a murdered family member.

-The Most Common Reactions to Homicide
+The Most Common Reactions to a Murdered Family Member

 Homicide survivors may experience a wide range of emotions following the tragic event.
 The initial shock and sensations that any individuals feels after learning of a loved one’s murder are sudden, intense, and often challenging to understand.
 This unfortunate crisis can be even more difficult to come to terms with depending on the following: